It’s common to gift wine at Christmas time, but did you know the ATO treats gifts to employees different to gifts to suppliers or customers?

 Phone: 13 000 IDEAS (1300 043 327)

 This information is a guide only.
+It is not tax advice.
 The rulings are complex.
 The ATO will assess each case on its merits.
 Refer to your Restaurant Bookkeepers Australia BAS Agent Bookkeeper, Accountant or ATO for more detailed information and clear guidelines on your situation.